igorkll/WinBox-Maker/README.md

 * when you first boot up the system, you will probably see the windows logo even if you have disabled/changed it, just let the computer boot for the first time and work for a couple of minutes
 * if you are using the "downloading" function, it is better to download files to the "winbox_temp/files" directory, refer to the documentation to understand which "winbox_resources" directories are duplicated in "winbox_temp", if you still decide to use "winbox_resources" do not forget to add download paths to ".gitignore"
 * if the program freezes when opening the winbox maker project, most likely the old windows image was not unmounted from a temporary directory last time (for example, due to a failure in the build process), wait until winbox maker starts working, it may take some time.
+* DO NOT USE the launch of the application "after the desktop" except for debugging.
+Not only is it not safe and will allow you to access the system, but it also currently does not work well and may not be compatible with other settings

 ## notes
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)